ibauk/reglist/README.md

 ## Commandline arguments
 Reglist is run from a shell (terminal or cmd) prompt (commandline) and its operation is controlled by several arguments or parameters as below:-

+**-adm**
+>The .CSV file was produced from the administrator screen rather than one of the passworded reports.

 **-cfg** *cfgname*
->The default is "rblr" which uses the file **rblr.yml** in the current folder.
-The ".yml" is appended to *cfgname* so specify "bbr", "bbl", etc
+>This must be specified, there is no default value. ".yml" is appended to *cfgname* so specify "rblr", "bbr", "bbl", etc

 **-csv** *filename*
 >Full path of the input .CSV file containing entrant data.
 The default is **entrants.csv** in the current folder.